-Conditional Lien Waiver for Partial Payment – Used when making a progress payment to a contractor BEFORE payment has been released.
+Conditional Lien Waiver (PARTIAL Payment) – Used when making a progress payment to a contractor BEFORE payment has been released.

-Conditional Lien Waiver for Final Payment – Used when making the last payment to a contractor BEFORE payment has been released.
+Conditional Lien Waiver (FINAL Payment) – Used when making the last payment to a contractor BEFORE payment has been released.

-Unconditional Lien Waiver for Partial Payment – Used AFTER a progress payment has been paid to a contractor.
+Unconditional Lien Waiver (PARTIAL Payment) – Used AFTER a progress payment has been paid to a contractor.

-Unconditional Lien Waiver for Final Payment – Used AFTER the final payment has been paid to a contractor.
+Unconditional Lien Waiver (FINAL Payment) – Used AFTER the final payment has been paid to a contractor.

 Although the terms “Lien Waivers” and “Lien Release Forms” are often used interchangeably, they are substantially different forms.

-Lien releases are documents used by contractors (claimants) to remove an existing lien on a property.
-Like Mechanic’s Lien forms, they are recorded with the County Clerk in the county that the property is located in.
-Lien waivers, on the other hand, are used before any non-payment issues have arisen, and are used and signed far more than lien release documents.
+Lien Releases are documents used by contractors (claimants) to remove an existing lien on a property.
+They are recorded with the county clerk in the county where the property is located.

-The following twelve (12) states provide their own guidelines for the structure of a lien waiver:
+The twelve (12) states in the table below provide their own guidelines for the structure of a lien waiver.

 |California||§§ 8132, 8134, 8136, 8138|

-Below is a filled-in sample of the lien waiver.
-In this example, the claimant (the person that performed the work) has been paid in full for work they performed up to a certain date.
-In other words, the project has not been completed entirely, but the claimant has completed a milestone that they have already been paid for.
+In the sample waiver below, the claimant (the person that performed the work) has been paid in full for work they performed up to a certain date.
+In other words, the project has not been completed entirely but the claimant has completed a milestone that they have already been paid for.
 Thus, the owner/general contractor is having them sign the waiver to prevent them from filing a lien on the property in the amount they have already been paid.

 Step 1 – Identifying Information

-- Customer name – this is the full name of the person that hired the claimant.
-For example, if the claimant was hired by a General Contractor, the full name of the general contractor would go here.
+2. Enter the full name of the person that hired the claimant.
+For example, if the claimant was hired by a general contractor, the full name of the general contractor would go here.

-- Through date – this field should only be completed if the claimant received a progress payment.
-In other words, if the claimant finished all of their work on the property and have (or will be) receiving their last payment, information should NOT be entered for the “through date”.
+5. This field should only be completed if the claimant received a progress payment.
+In other words, if the claimant finished all of their work on the property and has received (or will be receiving) their last payment, this field should be left blank.

 Step 2 – Waiver Type

-Additionally, if there are any item(s) that are currently being disputed, the amount ($) of the item(s) can be added to preserve the claimant’s right to make a future claim on the disputed item(s).
+8. Additionally, if there are any item(s) that are currently being disputed, the amount ($) of the item(s) can be added to field #8 to preserve the claimant’s right to make a future claim on the disputed item(s).